Certificate of Title Vs. Deed

 Deeds and certificates of title have one function in common: both provide proof of ownership of property.
-The certificate of title will contain enough information to identify the piece of property and any encumbrances, such as mortgages.
-By contrast, the deed to a piece of real property may also include conditions of ownership and more extensive information about the property.
+The certificate of title must contain enough information to identify the piece of property and any encumbrances, such as mortgages.
+In contrast, the deed to a piece of real property may also include conditions of ownership and more extensive information about the property.
 The deed itself is also an integral part of a real estate transfer.

-Certificate of Title
+Certificate of Title Definition

 Generally, a certificate of title is a state-issued document that proves ownership of property.
 Certificates of title can be used for both real property (land) and personal property (possessions).
 The certificate will generally contain the property owner's name and address, as well as some identifying features of the piece of property, such as a vehicle's license plate number or the address or location of a piece of land.

 Title Insurance Uses

 In real estate transactions, certificates of title can be especially important.
 When a title company issues a certificate of title on a piece of real property, the certificate sets forth the title company's opinion that the seller is, in fact, the owner of the piece of property.
 Because a piece of land, as opposed to personal property, cannot be picked up and given to someone else, it's more difficult to determine who "owns" real estate.

 Delivering a Deed

-Most courts will recognize delivery if the seller simply hands the deed to the buyer, but if one party presents evidence that the deed wasn't intended to go into effect right away and forever, a court can find failed delivery and void the deed.
+Most courts will recognize delivery if the seller simply hands the deed to the buyer, but if one party presents evidence that the deed wasn't intended to go into effect now and forever, a court can find failed delivery and void the deed.
 Most parties now deal with this using the escrow process, in which the deed is handed to a third-party agent with instructions to convey it to the buyer when all sale requirements are met.

 Erika Johansen is a lifelong writer with a Master of Fine Arts from the Iowa Writers' Workshop and editorial experience in scholastic publication.
 She has written articles for various websites.